Can you no longer put off cleaning your bathroom? Dreading getting to grips with limescale, dull taps and grimy tiles?

 For stubborn areas, try a mixture of bicarbonate of soda and water, brushing this paste into the grout with your toothbrush.
 Then spray the area with a white vinegar and water solution.
 This makes the bicarbonate of soda get to work, lifting soap scum up off the grout (and it’ll work on tiles and ceramics, too).

-Spray your preferred all-purpose cleaner on walls, countertops, tiles and the ceiling, before creating steam by turning your shower on.
+Spray your preferred all-purpose cleaner on walls, countertops, tiles and the ceiling.
+Then create steam by turning on your shower.
 Once the steam has built up (this tends to take about 5 minutes), turn the shower off and leave the room, shutting the door behind you.

 Return after approximately 20 minutes and wipe down all the surfaces.
 It’s as simple as that!